 Tyre Nichols probe: 7 from Memphis police fired, 1 retired

-The city on Wednesday also plans to release about 20 hours of video and audio related to the arrest of the 29-year-old motorist who died three days after his violent arrest, the chief legal officer Jennifer Sink told city councilmembers.
+The city also plans to release about 20 hours of video and audio Wednesday related to Nichols’ arrest, Sink said.
 It will add to the already-public footage from police body cameras and a surveillance camera that has given the world a detailed look at the police pummeling Nichols.

 The U.S. Justice Department has opened a civil rights investigation into Nichols’ death.
 The Shelby County District Attorney’s Office has said its investigation is still ongoing, as well.

 Police said Nichols was suspected of reckless driving when he was arrested on Jan.
 7, but no verified evidence of a traffic violation has emerged in public documents or in video footage.
 Memphis Police Chief Cerelyn “CJ” Davis has said she has seen no evidence justifying the stop or the officers’ response.

 The six officers previously fired for their roles in Nichols’ arrest and beating were members of Memphis Police’s Scorpion Unit, an anti-crime task force that residents have accused of violent tactics.
 Davis initially defended the unit after Nichols’ death but later disbanded it.

 Discipline for those involved in the arrest has extended to the Memphis Fire Department and the Shelby County Sheriff’s Office, where two deputies have been suspended.
 The fire department said two of them “failed to conduct an adequate patient assessment of Mr. Nichols,” while the third, a lieutenant, remained in the fire engine with the driver.